fharaujo/django_polls/README.md

-# Following tutorial start Django Official
+# Following the official django tutorial